-This type of travel can be incredibly cheap, and you get to take your own car, allowing you to travel with your belongings and get your destination with a minimum of fuss.
-If this is not an option then transport from 300 airports can bring you home in a jiffy.
+This type of travel can be incredibly cheap, and you get to take your own car, allowing you to travel with your belongings and get your destination with the minimum fuss.
+If this is not an option then transport from 300 airports that can bring you home in a jiffy.

 Can I move to France from the UK?